 It should be noted that growth hormone can rarely be severely deficient in some medical conditions that occur in adulthood including brain tumors.
 If a patient feels that they may suffer some of the above symptoms in their severist form they should consult with a doctor who works regularly with HGH to be assessed.

 What if I am deficient?

-Fortunately due to great scientific advances in the 1980’s, Growth Hormone can be synthesised and hence replaced exactly the same way that we can give the hormone insulin to diabetics to correct their deficiencies.
-Replacement with HGH can prevent much of the decline in quality of life we experience as we grow older from physical appearance, to decreased memory, poor sexual function and declining health.
+Fortunately due to great scientific advances in the 1980’s, Growth Hormone can be synthesised and hence replaced exactly the same way that doctors can give the hormone insulin to diabetics to correct their deficiencies.
+Replacement with HGH can prevent much of the decline in the quality of life we experience as we grow older from physical appearance, to decreased memory, poor sexual function and declining health.

 How safe is it?

-Because synthetic Human Growth Hormone is considered bio-identical (having the same molecular structure as the body’s own Growth Hormone), the body does not see it as foreign thus making it safe.
+Because synthetic Human Growth Hormone is considered bio-identical (having the same molecular structure as the body’s own Growth Hormone), the body does not see it as foreign thus making it relatively safe.
 Furthermore, Human Growth Hormone is used in extremely small doses similar to that which we would find naturally in the body.
 The aim of supplementation is to restore levels in the body to that of a 25 to 35 year old, not to allow the body to move into excess.
 Thus youth no longer needs to be wasted on the young!

 What side effects can I get?